 EMERGING CONCEPTS: Reverse Logistics, Reasons, Activities, Role.
-RFID Components, applications, implementation.
-Systems; Lean supply chains.
-Implementation of Six Sigma in Supply Chains
+RFID Systems; Components, applications, implementation.
+Lean supply chains, Implementation of Six Sigma in Supply Chains

-- Explain the significance of supply chain management, its drivers, how to build a strategic 1. framework and designing the supply chain network.
+- Explain the significance of supply chain management, its drivers, how to build a strategic framework and designing the supply chain network.
 Discuss about designing the supply chain network.
-Explain about the requirements of planning and managing inventories in a supply chain and 3. - sourcing and selecting suppliers.
-Elaborate the role of coordination and technology in supply chain. - Explain the need, significance and the latest concepts in logistics and supply chain 5. management.
+Explain about the requirements of planning and managing inventories in a supply chain and - 4.
+Elaborate the role of coordination and technology in supply chain. - 5.
+Explain the need, significance and the latest concepts in logistics and supply chain management.